 Irresistible Korean Pork Ribs with a sticky spicy-sweet glaze.
 Once you make Instant Pot ribs you will never turn back – incredibly tender, easy and foolproof.

 Post may contain affiliate links.
 For more information, check my disclosure

-Eating pork ribs always reminds me of barbecues and summertime, but there’s no reason you can’t enjoy them year-round!
+Eating ribs always reminds me of barbecues and summertime, but there’s no reason you can’t enjoy them year-round!
 In fact, all the MORE reason to make them in winter 😉

 I have used gochujang paste and Korean red pepper powder (gochugaru) in this recipe.
 Both these ingredients are available online or in Asian supermarkets.
 If you are a fan of homemade kimchi, you probably already have some gochugaru stashed in your pantry.

 Fear not if you DON’T have these ingredients, I have provided some substitutes which will provide pretty similar results.
 If you want to dial the heat down a bit you can use a smaller amount of gochujang or replace with Sriracha sauce.

 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!